 Speaker Bio: As a certified Leadership Parenting Coach™, Sarah Hamaker guides parents in identifying, discussing and correcting bad parenting habits.
+She’s also a trained Biblical Parenting Coach through the National Center for Biblical Parenting.
 She brings a varied background to parent coaching.
 Her parents took in more than 40 foster children during her teen and college years, and she experienced firsthand how traditional parenting worked with a myriad of children from different backgrounds.
-She has two girls and two boys between the ages of 7 and 13.
+She has two girls and two boys between the ages of 9 and 14.

-Sarah blogs about parenting on her website, www.parentcoachnova.com, and is a frequent writer on parenting issues for the Washington Post’s On Parenting blog and in the Local Living print edition.
+Sarah blogs about parenting on her website, www.parentcoachnova.com, and is a frequent writer on parenting issues for the Washington Post’s On Parenting blog.
 She’s also one of the featured parent coaches on www.parentguru.com.
 Her book Ending Sibling Rivalry: Moving Your Kids From War to Peace is available now.

 What clients are saying about Parent Coach NoVa and Sarah: